richardhenyash/balloon-pop-maths/TESTING.md

 [Jasmine](https://jasmine.github.io/) automated testing results in a total of 12,724 testing specs running, with 0 failures.
 See [Jasmine Validation Report](./assets/testing/validation/jasmine-validation-html.png).

-To run the tests, click the following [Testing Link](https://richardhenyash.github.io/balloon-pop-maths/testing?random=false).
+To run the tests, please click the following [Testing Link](https://richardhenyash.github.io/balloon-pop-maths/testing?random=false).

 Please note that due to the large number of automated tests being generated and run on the [testing.html](testing.html) page, the [Jasmine](https://jasmine.github.io/) automated testing process takes